IBM/ar-resume-with-visual-recognition/ios_swift/README.md

 $ pod setup
 ```

-3. At a command line, run `pod install` to install the dependencies.
+3. At a command line, run `pod install` to install the [Watson SDK](https://github.com/watson-developer-cloud/swift-sdk#watson-developer-cloud-swift-sdk) and other dependencies.
 ![Pod Install Output](../images/pod-install-output.png)

 If you run into any issues during the pod install, it is recommended to run a pod update by using the following commands: